diku-dk/futhark/docs/man/futhark-bench.rst

   for each test case.
 The specified program must support the same interface as ``futhark-c``.

---no-validate

-  Disable validation of test results, except for succesful termination.
-Useful when validation would be too slow.

 --json=file

   Write raw results in JSON format to the specified file.